 With nearly 70 per cent of nutrients entering regional estuaries from grazing farms the project will improve knowledge of nutrient requirements for productivity to keep fertiliser and profits on farm and reduce loss to waterways and estuaries.

-- Establish at least 36 fertiliser trials across the South West over a range of soil types with contemporary pasture species to develop phosphorus response curves
+- Established 52 fertiliser trials across south-west WA over a range of soil types with contemporary pasture species to develop phosphorus response curves

-- Trial innovative technology to provide rapid feedback on pasture growth and soil nutrient status including drones, near infrared and X-ray fluorescence
+- Trialed innovative technology to provide rapid feedback on pasture growth and soil nutrient status including drones, near infrared and X-ray fluorescence

-- Build partnerships and capacity in industry, catchment groups and farmers to work together to optimise productivity and minimise nutrient loss off farm
+- Built partnerships and capacity in industry, catchment groups and farmers to work together to optimise productivity and minimise nutrient loss off farm

-uPtake is supported by a Technical Reference Group who will develop and oversee the trials.
+uPtake has been supported by a Technical Reference Group who will develop and oversee the trials.
 Members of the Technical Reference Group include research scientists, farmers and representatives from government departments, catchment groups, grazing industry groups and the fertiliser industry.

-The project will be delivered over four years (2019-2022) in the Peel-Harvey, Leschenault, Geographe, Hardy Inlet, Wilson Inlet and Oyster Harbour catchments in partnership with catchment groups and industry partners.
+The project was delivered over four years (2019-2023) in the Peel-Harvey, Leschenault, Geographe, Hardy Inlet, Wilson Inlet and Oyster Harbour catchments in partnership with catchment groups and industry partners.

-The project is jointly funded through the State Government's Regional Estuaries Initiative and the Australian Governments' National Landcare Program with more than $5.5 million funding to improve the health of waterways and estuaries and help increase farm productivity and profitability.
+The project was jointly funded through the State Government's Healthy Estuaries WA and the Australian Government's National Landcare Program with more than $5.5 million funding to improve the health of waterways and estuaries and help increase farm productivity and profitability.